USF-Net: A Unified Spatiotemporal Fusion Network for Ground-Based Remote Sensing Cloud Image Sequence Extrapolation: Proposed Method

-The “ghosting effect” is a prevalent challenge in ground-based remote sensing cloud image sequence extrapolation tasks.
-The decoder of most existing methods is designed to fuse the same scale feature maps via a lateral connection.
-However, these methods lack temporal information guidance between hierarchical features and ignore the global feature correlation between the local information of different layers.
+A pervasive challenge in cloud sequence extrapolation is the ghosting effect, characterized by blurred predictions due to information decay in the decoder.
+Standard decoders using simple lateral connections often fail to preserve high-frequency temporal details.
+To rectify this, we introduce a decoder equipped with DUM.

-To this end, we propose a decoder with a DUM to enhance the ability of the method to capture global temporal flow correlations across different layers, which obtains the relationship of different level features with long-range dependencies.
-Specifically, we build a gate unit with initial temporal information $X_{T_{0}}$ to prevent the temporally guided spatiotemporal context $X_{D}$, derived from the USTM, from being diluted.
-As shown in Fig. \ref{fig_3.3}, our TGM samples $X_{D}$ and $X_{T_{0}}$ for gate operation.
-One branch adopts the $X_{T_{0}}$ as the attention operator of the attention mechanism.
-The other adjusts the channel information adaptively by re-weighting the $X_{D}$ in the decoder through initial temporal flow information.
+The DUM functions as a gated recurrent unit that reinforces the temporally guided context $X_{D}$ (from USTM) with the initial temporal information $X_{T_{0}}$ from the TAM, as shown in Fig. \ref{fig_3.3}.
+This mechanism prevents the dilution of temporal cues during upsampling.
 Then, the features of the two branches are fused by a pointwise (PW) convolution to refine the fused information.
 The global features $D_{4}$ with temporal flow information are generated through the dynamic update decoding, which is conducive to obtaining the long-range dependence of image sequences.
 The $D_{4}$ will restore the feature scale as the third layer by passing the upsampling operation to obtain the third feature map.
 The similar processing of the next layer in the decoder will be repeated, and we can obtain the fused feature $D_{i}$.
-The entire process can be mathematically formulated as follows: \begin{linenomath*}
+The entire process can be mathematically formulated as follows: